ciaranoceallaigh96/gwas_tutorial/Lab_2_Demonstrator_Guide.md

 We do have one problem though, we only found a single significant SNP.
 Is it okay to include non-signficiant SNPs when constructing a polygenic risk score?
 If the p-value of the SNP is very high, we can't have much confidence that the effect size we calculated is accurate.

 At the same time, if we include more SNPs in our model we may get more accurate predictions.
 Generally, geneticists try defining multiple p-value thresholds when building a PRS and then stick with the most accurate one.
-For the sake of simplicity we will choose a p-value threshold of 0.001 for SNP includsion into our PRS.
+For the sake of simplicity we will choose a p-value threshold of 0.001 for SNP inclusion into our PRS.

 Any SNP below that threshold will be included.
 Any SNP above that threshold we will discard as being untrustworthy.

 ```